 Coronavirus knows no borders.

-With the pandemic now spreading into some of the world’s poorest countries, there is a real danger that progress made on improving children’s lives will see a reversal, especially for girls and children affected by conflict.
+There is a real danger that progress made on improving children’s lives will see a reversal, especially for girls and children affected by conflict.

 We must help protect and continue to educate these children.

 Through a combination of government relations, communications and grassroots activism, we build relationships policymakers and mobilize the public to ensure children can learn and be safe.

 We empower our grassroots network of hundreds of thousands of supporters to raise their voices and lobby their lawmakers to invest in kids.
 By joining together, we become a force that turns advocacy into policy wins.